diogopribeiro/Limn/README.md

     - watchOS 6.0
     - tvOS 13.0

 - Objective-C support is incomplete as of v0.9.X.
-Less common data types will not be parsed.
+Some less common data types will not be parsed.

 - Due to limitations of the language, it's not possible to obtain Swift-like fully qualified names from Objective-C types (e.g. a `UIKit.UIControl.State` value is identified as `__C.UIControlState` by default).
     - This can be fixed by customizing the type name though `CustomLimnRepresentable`.
 Several extensions are provided in the [`Customization/BuiltIn`](Sources/Limn/Customization/BuiltIn) folder.